commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

     final CompletableFuture<CategorySyncStatistics> syncFuture2 = categorySync.sync(batch2).toCompletableFuture();
     CompletableFuture.allOf(syncFuture1, syncFuture2).join;
     ````
-    The aforementioned example, demonstrates how the library should **not** be used.
+    The aforementioned example demonstrates how the library should **not** be used.
 The library, however, should be instead
     used in a sequential fashion:
     ````java
     final CategorySync categorySync = new CategorySync(syncOptions);